Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Introduction

-Another fictitious play algorithm is proposed in \cite{xie2021learning}, which in some ways parallels \cite{subramanian2019reinforcement} by iteratively updating both the policy and the mean-field term at every step of the algorithm.
-In the algorithm of \cite{xie2021learning}, there is no nested loop structure, whereby the optimal policy is estimated iteratively while the mean-field term is held fixed.
-As with the algorithm of \cite{guo2019learning}, the main algorithm of \cite{xie2021learning} is not suitable for use when data arrives to the agent from an actual trajectory of play, as the main algorithm of \cite{xie2021learning} requires the agent to ``do nothing'' if it so chooses (C.f.
-Line 4, \cite[Algorithm 1]{xie2021learning}).
+A variant of fictitious play for mean-field games is proposed in \cite[]{elie2020convergence}, though the question of learning to best-respond is black-boxed.
+Other algorithms based on fictitious play have also been proposed in \cite[]{mguni2018decentralised} and \cite[]{xie2021learning}.

+A value iteration algorithm for computing stationary mean-field equilibrium in both discounted and average-cost mean-field games is presented in \cite[]{anahtarci2020value} and extended in \cite[]{anahtarci2023learning}.
+Regularized mean-field games are studied and a learning algorithm based on fitted Q-learning is proposed in \cite[]{anahtarci2023q}.
+Algorithms and operators based on regularization are also studied in \cite[]{cui2021approximately}.
+The preceding analytical works are closely related to the two-timescale algorithm of \cite[]{zaman2023oracle}.
+A different two-timescale algorithm is considered in \cite[]{angiuli2022unified}.

+In the preceding works, the authors largely restrict their attention to Markov policies that depend only on local state observations, without dependence on the mean-field distribution.
+At least two research items have considered learning with a focus on \emph{population-dependent policies}, which condition one's action choice on both the local state and the mean-field distribution.
+In this vein, the existence of so-called master policies is studied and a learning algorithm for their computation is proposed in \cite[]{perrin2022generalization}.
+An algorithm for learning mean-field equilibrium in finite horizon games is considered in \cite[]{mishra2023model}, using results from \cite[]{vasal2023sequential}.

-A common theme uniting the works cited above is that they are \textit{centralized} methods for finding equilibrium in a mean-field game modelling a decentralized system.
-The use of a simulator for obtaining data allows these algorithms to sample data as if it were generated by a population of agents using symmetric policies at each step of the algorithm.
-As a result, the problems studied have essentially no multi-agent flavour due to the lack of strategic interaction in the mean-field limit.
-It appears that the principal aim of these papers is to compute a (near) equilibrium for the mean-field games they study.
-In contrast, the primary aim of this paper is to understand the patterns of behaviour that emerge when agents use reasonable (if naive and/or limited) learning algorithms in a shared environment.
-Our focus, then, is less computational and more descriptive in nature than the aforementioned papers.
+Most of the works cited above are \textit{centralized} methods for a decentralized system, as they consider a population of agents using symmetric policies at all times.
+As a result, the problems studied are single-agent rather than multi-agent in flavour, due to the lack of strategic interaction in the mean-field limit.
+The principal aim of these papers is to use learning techniques to compute a (near) equilibrium for the mean-field games they study.
+By contrast, this paper aims to understand patterns of behaviour that emerge when agents use reasonable (if limited) learning algorithms in a shared environment.
+Our focus, then, is less computational and more descriptive in nature.